thiagoguarino/trybe-project33-tech-news/README.md

   To run MongoDB via Docker: `docker-compose up -d mongodb` on terminal.

   With the DB running, the apps module will access it correctly.
 Import the module `tech_news/database.py` and call the functions contained inside.
 Remember that MongoDB uses port 27017.
 If there's another service using this port, consider disabling it.

+  To execute the app and display the console Menu type: `tech-news-analyzer`
   </details>